Frequently Asked Questions

 If a landlord refuses to rent an apartment to me and my two children because he says that would be too many people in an apartment, is that illegal?

 Generally, it's illegal to refuse to rent an apartment to someone because they have children who will be living in the apartment.
 That's discrimination based on familial status.
-However, a landlord does have the right to set a limit on the number of people who can live in a single apartment, provided that the limit is reasonable and motivated by legitimate business reasons—not merely by a desire to avoid renting to families with children.
+Some local jurisdictions may have ordinances that limit the number of occupants based on the size of the unit; these sorts of restrictions are generally allowed under the MHRA.

 Can a landlord conduct background checks, and require information about my credit history?